Mexico - Country Commercial Guide

 Overview

-Increased connectivity has spurred the growth of Mexico’s digital economy in recent years.
-COVID-19 changed Mexico’s consumption habits and accelerated the country’s digitalization.
-Data from the Mexican Association of Online Sales (Asociación Mexicana de Venta Online or AMVO) shows that Mexico’s e-commerce grew by 27% during 2021, compared to the previous year.
-For the past three years, Mexico has ranked in the top five countries with the biggest e-commerce growth in the world.
+Increased connectivity has spurred the growth of Mexico’s digital economy in recent years and changed Mexico’s consumption habits.
+Data from the Mexican Association of Online Sales (Asociación Mexicana de Venta Online or AMVO) show that Mexico’s eCommerce grew by 23 percent in 2022.
+For the past four years, Mexico has ranked in the top five countries with the biggest eCommerce growth in the world.

-According to the Mexican Internet Association, by the end of 2021 the country had 89.5 million Internet users, representing 75.7 percent of the population over the age of six.
-Internet users are highly concentrated with 77 percent of urban populations having internet access versus only 48 percent in rural populations.
+According to the Mexican Internet Association, by the end of 2022 the country had 96.8 million Internet users, representing an annual increase of 9.3 percent.
+The National System of Statistical and Geographical Information (INEGI) reports that Internet users are highly concentrated with 81.6 percent of urban populations having Internet access versus 56 percent for rural populations.

-It is estimated 20 million people live in communities without broadband coverage, excluding them of the digital ecosystem.
-Ninety-eight percent of Mexico’s internet users connect through a smart phone.
+It is estimated that 30 percent of the country’s population lives in communities without broadband coverage, excluding them from the digital ecosystem.
+Ninety-eight percent of Mexico’s Internet users connect through a smart phone.

 Security concerns and a large informal sector represent obstacles for the digital ecosystem.
-The Mexican Internet Association estimates that only 22 percent of the internet users buy goods online and only 17.6 percent conduct banking operations.
-Thirty percent of Mexico’s internet users have concerns of online fraud, and 28 percent are not willing to share banking information online (The Wilson Institute, from their “Infographic digital trade and digital economy 2022”).
-Fifty-six percent of the country’s population engages in informal economic activities (National Institute of Statistics and Geography, National Employment Survey March 2022).
+The Mexican Internet Association estimates that 30 percent of Mexico’s Internet users have concerns of online fraud, and to the distrust in sharing banking information online is the main obstacle in the adoption of eCommerce.
+Fifty-five percent of the country’s population engages in informal economic activities (source: National Institute of Statistics and Geography, National Employment Survey March 2023).

-The López Obrador administration’s main priority is providing universal connectivity through its Internet para Todos program, which aims to establish internet in rural and underserved communities, particularly in public areas.
+The López Obrador administration’s main priority is providing universal connectivity through its Internet para Todos (Internet for All) program, which aims to establish Internet in rural and underserved communities, particularly in public areas.
 The program is run by CFE-Telecomunicaciones e Internet para Todos, a subsidiary of the Federal Electricity Commission (Comisión Federal de Electricidad or CFE), which was established in 2019.
-The Internet Para Todos employs wireless broadband, fiber optic lines, satellites, and mixed solutions, representing opportunities for U.S. companies.
-The deployment of the project has been significantly delayed due to the COVID-19 pandemic and the world-wide supply chain issues.
+The Internet Para Todos employs wireless broadband, fiber optic lines, satellites, and mixed solutions, representing some opportunities for U.S. companies.
+The deployment of the project was significantly delayed by the COVID-19 pandemic and global supply chain issues.

 Leading Sub-Sectors